Daku Ramkali

 Daku Ramkali is a Hindi-language action drama film of Bollywood directed by Kanti Shah and produced by Gulab Seikh.
-This film was released on 18 February 2000 in the banner of Gulab Pictures.
+This film was released on 18 February 2000 under the banner of Gulab Pictures.

 Plot

 Sher Singh and Arjun Singh are identical twin brothers.
 Arjun is an honest police officer, but Sher Singh becomes a dacoit under the influence of Bajrang and his gang.
 Sher Singh's daughter Champa and Arjun Singh's daughter Raamkali are also twins.
-Bajrang's goon Dhanraj kills Arjun Singh, and he falsely blames on Sher Singh.
+Bajrang's goon Dhanraj kills Arjun Singh, and he falsely blames Sher Singh.
 Sher Singh becomes imprisoned and escapes from jail.
-Although he tries to kill Dhanraj but Dhanraj kills him.
-In the meantime, Champa falls in love with Dhanraj's son Shankar who is a police also.
-Raamkali want to take revenge her father Arjun's death and target Dhanraj.
+Although he tries to kill Dhanraj, Dhanraj kills him.
+In the meantime, Champa falls in love with Dhanraj's son Shankar, who is also a police officer.
+Raamkali wants to take revenge for her father's death and target Dhanraj.